deeptir18/remy/README.md

   sender "on" for an exponentially-distributed amount of time (mean 5
   s) and off for durations drawn from the same distribution.

+* Use the `cf=` argument to pass in a specific configuration file into Remy.
+  To create this configuration protobuf, run `./configuration`, with the specifications about the networks to train over.
+The configuration executable takes in information about link speed, delay, on and off times, number of senders, buffer sizes, utility function loss penalty, and stochastic loss rate.

 * Use the of= argument to have Remy save its RemyCCs to disk.
 It will save every step of the iteration.